SkylineCommunications/dataminer-docs-connectors/connector/doc/SpacePath_Communications_STx_Series.md

 - **Get community string**: The community string used when reading values from the device (default value: *public*).
 - **Set community string**: The community string used when setting values on the device (default value: *private*).

-#### Serial Main Connection (2.0.0.X range)
+#### Serial Main Connection (2.0.0.x range)

-This connector uses a Serial connection and requires the following input during element creation:
+This connector uses a serial connection and requires the following input during element creation:

 - **IP address/host**: The polling IP of the device e.g. 10.11.12.13.
 - **IP port**: The port of the connected device.
 - **Bus address**: The bus address of the connected device.

-## Usage  (1.0.0.X range)
+## Usage (1.0.0.x range)

 ### General

-This page displays generic **system information**, such as the system software version, device model, connection state and the available RF bands.
+This page displays generic **system information**, such as the system software version, device model, connection state, and available RF bands.

 ### Control

-This page contains several parameters that provide **control options** for the device power **amplification** (for example Attenuation, Output Route and Linearizer state).
+This page contains several parameters that provide **control options** for the device power **amplification** (for example Attenuation, Output Route, and Linearizer state).

 ### Status

-This page contains several parameters that **monitor** the **device state**, such as I/O Power, internal voltage values and temperatures.
+This page contains several parameters that **monitor** the **device state**, such as I/O Power, internal voltage values, and temperatures.

 ### ALC